Skip to content Skip to footer

 What Is Included in a Classic Car Suspension Restoration?

 Suspension restoration involves more than replacing worn parts.
-The process focuses on restoring ride quality, handling, safety, and factory suspension geometry.
+The process focuses on restoring ride quality, handling, safety, and vehicle-appropriate suspension geometry.

 Common restoration services may include: